 - Curate the Data Hub according to the organization’s data governance policy

 - Access all the registered assets in the Data Hub Catalog for the organization

 The Data Hub Admin for the current release of Data Hub is assigned by Mendix Support: please contact Mendix Support to set this up.

 Admin tasks are described in Data Hub Administration.

 The Data Hub Curator curates registered services in the Data Hub Catalog to ensure that registered services are visible to the relevant users and to enrich the information on registered assets.
 An organization can have several Data Hub Curators.

 Curators are assigned by the the Data Hub Admin and they perform the following functions:

 - Maintain registered OData services and manage versions

-- Ensure the discoverability of their entities by the relevant users
+- Ensure the discoverability of their assets by the relevant users

-- Enrich the metadata of registered services and entities – for example descriptions, tags, and contact information
+- Enrich the metadata of registered services and datasets – for example descriptions, tags, and contact information

 4 Guide Categories